-A: Firewall software (like Norton Personal Firewall, McAfee Personal Firewall, ZoneAlarm, etc.) can block access to all FTP servers.
+A: Firewall software (like Norton Personal Firewall, McAfee Personal Firewall, ZoneAlarm, etc.) can block access to all FTP and SSH servers.
 To enable support for firewalls, go to Edit Task > Edit Site > change Passive mode setting.
 If it's set to "Passive mode (PASV)", then set it to "Active mode (PORT)," and vice versa.
 Save changes and run sync task again.
 Any difference?

 To see if it is your firewall that is blocking access,